nypesap/nypesap.github.io/docs/blog/posts/0011-SAP-Fiori-custom-app-identification.md

 ## Reason 3: Scope management

 The apps enabled in the Fiori Launchpad, whether custom or standard, define the project’s scope.
 Adding a new app, especially a custom one, can be costly.
-So, it’s crucial to track it.
-To maintain scope control and accurate documentation, always include the app in your documentation before implementing it.
+So it’s crucial to track it.
+To control scope, have the PM approve app additions to the official list before implementation.
 This simple step ensures clarity and helps maintain control over the scope.

 ## Proper identification

 Out of experience, I recommend using the same convention SAP uses in its Fiori application library for App IDs: the letter and four digits.
-SAP follows a naming convention for its standard apps, using letters other than Z and Y for SAP Gui transactions.
-This allows projects to use Z and Y for their custom and extended apps.
-For example, "Z0061" is a simple and clear indication that immediately informs the user that they are dealing with a custom app.
+SAP names standard apps using letters other than Z or Y for.
+This allows projects to use Z and Y for custom and extended apps.
+For example, "Z0061" is a clear cue immediately showing users they are dealing with a custom app.

 When maintaining a list of applications, the choice of tool is not critical as long as the project stores an official list of app IDs in one location.
 Projects can accomplish this using a SharePoint Excel spreadsheet, a Confluence page, or a similar tool.
 If you need to connect your App IDs with other records such as Fiori Launchpad catalogs, roles, test users, usage logs, and change requests, consider using a dedicated tool like [Fiori Tracker](https://fioritracker.org).